Sponsored by Games Finder

 Where to start with the Talos Principle?
 It’s an absolute joy to play, packed with expertly designed puzzles and, well, philosophy.
 Yes, really.

 The Talos Principle is a game of challenges and conundrums, logic puzzles and cerebral mysteries.
 Its mechanical processes are underpinned by a compelling narrative that tackles the intangible notion of humanity and consciousness.
 It’s deep.

 The Talos Principle makes this list for two reasons: its puzzles will tax you like Portal’s very best, but most of all the narrative will stick with you long after you’ve finished playing.
 Few games can accomplish such a feat.

 Those are our top 5 games like Portal.
-Did we miss any?
+To see more games like Portal, be sure to see a more expansive list at Games Finder.
+Did we miss any you think should have been included?
 (Please don’t say Portal 2.
 I beg you.)